-As the temperatures begin to drop and stay low during the upcoming winter months, landscape workers face a variety of threats from cold weather.
+As the temperatures drop and stay low during the remaining winter months, landscape workers face a variety of threats from cold weather.

 The risk factors for cold stress can be increased by:

 - Predisposed health conditions such as hypothyroidism and diabetes

 - Poor physical conditioning

 Extreme cold can vary in different regions and wind chill can cause heat to leave the body more rapidly.
 For example, if the air temperature is 40 degrees Fahrenheit and the wind speed is 35 mph, the wind chill temperature is 28 degrees F.

 Although the Occupational Safety and Health Administration (OSHA) does not have a specific standard that covers working in cold environments, employers do have a duty to protect workers from hazards, including cold stress hazards, which can result in death or serious harm.